Financial Aid

 Academic Transcript Financial Aid Calculation

-The student in this example is placed on academic probation status due to the financial aid calculation of the grade point average less than 2.00 and completing less than 67% of attempted credit hours.
+The student in this example is placed on academic warning status due to completing less than 67% of attempted credit hours.

 Financial Aid Limits

-• Students may receive financial assistance until they have attempted a maximum 90 credit hours.
+• Student may receive financial assistance until they have attempted 150% of the credits required for their program of study.
 The 90 credit hours reflect 150% of the credits required to complete a 60 credit hour associate degree program.
-Refer to the JCC catalog or consult with an academic advisor for the specific hours required in your associate or certificate program.
+Refer to the college catalog or consult with an student success navigator for the specific hours required in your associate or certificate program.

-• The maximum credit hour limit applies to all attempted credit hours taken at JCC and those transferred from other colleges/universities, even if the student did not receive financial assistance.
+• The maximum credit hour limit applies to all attempted credit hours taken at Jackson College and those transferred from other colleges/universities, even if the student did not receive financial assistance.

 • The highest grade will be used in the calculation of the grade point average.